EleutherAI/gpt-neox/README.md

 # GPT NeoX

-Clean code implementation by Kevin Ko.
+new implementation by Kevin Ko.

 1. Replace all the parallelization related code to OSLO.
 2. Don't overuse `neox_args` everywhere. all the functions should be independent.